r3trograde/peaceful-plant-patch/content/blog/mediterranean-style-gardens/index.md

 ---
-title: "Designing a Mediterranean-Style Garden: Tips, Considerations, and Benefits"
+title: "The Secret to a Stunning Mediterranean Garden"
 date: "2023-01-11"
-description: "Create a stunning Mediterranean-style garden in your backyard with our helpful tips on plant selection, water features, walkways, and more.
-Learn how to design and furnish the perfect outdoor space to enjoy with family and friends."
+description: "Create a Mediterranean-style garden with expert tips on design, plants, and benefits.
+Learn how to bring the warmth and charm of the Mediterranean to your garden."
 ---

 ![An example of a Mediterranean-style garden.](./main-mediterranean-style-garden.png)